Dennis840822/Parse_test_AndoridApp/readme.txt

 ░▒ ░       ▒   ▒▒ ░  ░▒ ░ ▒░░ ░▒  ░ ░ ░ ░  ░
 ░░         ░   ▒     ░░   ░ ░  ░  ░     ░
                ░  ░   ░           ░     ░  ░
+Parse_test ver1.2.0              made by Murakumo

+Method:
+Push Data : To push a new data to parse with name,data.
+Display Data : To display all of the data on parse.
+Search Name : To search data with the same name , and you can use multiple keyword.
+Search Data : To search data with any data have the substring you had input.
+Update : To update the data by id.
+Delete : To delete the data which you have display or search last time.

+Version information:

+parse_test ver1.2.0 workshop education version
+GUI optimizing.
+Added search block to input search info.
+Update 2 search button.
+Update delete button.
+Added methods in readme file.
+Stopped updating parse_test before workshop.

 parse_test ver1.1.3 updated
 Put the version info on GUI.